 Introduction

-Vertical farming is a method of growing crops in vertically stacked layers using artificial light and controlled environment techniques.
+Vertical farming grows crops in vertically stacked layers using artificial light and controlled environment techniques.
 This approach allows for year-round crop production and reduced use of water, pesticides, and land compared to traditional agriculture.

 Hydroponic Systems

-Hydroponic systems use nutrient-rich water solutions for nourishment instead of soil, making them a great way to vertically stack crops.
+Hydroponic systems use nutrient-rich water solutions for nourishment instead of soil, making them a great way to stack crops vertically.

 Aeroponic Systems